Bailey's Court Primary School

 · Lunchtime Support Groups - continue with a range of friendship/nurture/learning groups with a focus on a range of activities to include gardening projects and access to IT resources

 In addition to the list above, we also aim to improve participation in a wide range of enrichment activities that we can offer both in and outside of school.
 For eligible children, we will be offering a package with a 50% discount on these activities:

 ü Residential school camp (Y6)

 ü Musical instrument lessons

 Included in this, we will be offering a free set of school uniform (to be purchased by the school) and a free place at our breakfast club.
 We will also be providing an additional 50% contribution of up to £100 towards a club that is run either inside or outside of school.
 It would be a requirement that any club would promote the values of the school.

 Observations, discussions with parents and children and attainment data show that the initiatives outlined above allowed a large number of target children to gain in confidence and further build their numeracy and literacy skills.

 The Pupil Premium funding makes a major contribution towards the provision we are able to make for our target children.

-We are happy to provide paper copies of information on our website by request.
+We are happy to supply paper copies of information from our website by request.